mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Friendly **Wraithlings** have +2/+2.

 name:     Black Solus
-text:     When you summon a **Wraithling**, this minion gains +2 Attack.
+text:     When you summon a **Wraithling**, this minion gains +2⚔️.

 name:     Corporeal Cadence
-text:     Destroy a friendly minion to deal its Attack to the enemy General.
+text:     Destroy a friendly minion to deal its ⚔️ to the enemy General.

 name:     Furor Chakram
-text:     Friendly minions gain +2 Attack and Frenzy.
+text:     Friendly minions gain +2⚔️ and Frenzy.

 name:     Hexclaw
 text:     **Dying Wish**: The enemy General gains, "&quot;At the start of your turn, take 1 damage.&quot;".